rackspace-cookbooks/rackspace_postgresql/README.md

       }
     }

-Credits: This `postgresql::config_initdb` recipe is based on algorithms in the [source code](http://doxygen.postgresql.org/initdb_8c_source.html) for the PostgreSQL `initdb` utility.
+Credits: This `rackspace_postgresql::config_initdb` recipe is based on algorithms in the [source code](http://doxygen.postgresql.org/initdb_8c_source.html) for the PostgreSQL `initdb` utility.